Question in heading

 I had an ice dam this past winter that resulted in water leaking onto drywall and flooring.
 I don't know how much water entered the home, it didn't appear to be of great quantity.
 Should I replace or repair the affected drywall?
 I'm concerned there may be residual water behind the wall.

-Oneida County Wisconsin Posted over 5 years ago
+Oneida County Wisconsin Posted almost 6 years ago

 How can I deal with pantry moths in my home?
 I have been using the pheromone traps for several months, and while they catch many moths, there are still more flying around the house, on both floors.